cortexlabs/cortex/docs/deployments/batchapi/predictors.md

 # initialization code and variables can be declared here in global scope

 class PythonPredictor:
-    def __init__(self, config):
+    def __init__(self, config, job_spec):
         """Called once during each worker initialization.
 Performs setup such as downloading/initializing the model or downloading a vocabulary.

         Args:
             config: Dictionary passed from API configuration (if specified) merged with configuration passed in with Job Submission API.
 If there are conflicting keys, values in configuration specified in Job submission takes precedence.
+            job_spec: Dictionary containing the submitted job request and additional information such as the job_id
         """
         pass

-    def predict(self, payload):
+    def predict(self, payload, batch_id):
         """Called once per batch.
 Preprocesses the batch payload (if necessary), runs inference, postprocesses the inference output (if necessary) and writes the predictions to storage (i.e. S3 or a database).

         Args:
             payload: a batch, a list of one or more samples (required).
+            batch_id: uuid assigned to this batch
         Returns:
-            Nothing.
-The function body writes the predictions to storage.
+            Nothing if the function body writes the predictions to storage, otherwise, the prediction or batch of predictions
         """
         pass
 ```